sassoftware/sas_kernel/Readme.md

       sas        /home/sas/.local/share/jupyter/kernels/sas
     ```
 1. Verify SAS Executable is correct
-    1. find the sascfg.py file -- it is currently located in the install location (see above) `[install location]/site-packages/saspy/sascfg.py`
-    This command will search the OS for the file location:
-    ` find / -name sascfg.py`
+    1. find the sascfg.py file -- it is currently located in the install location (see above) `[install location]/site-packages/saspy/sascfg.py`.
+To query `pip` for the location of the file, type `pip show saspy` (or `pip3 show saspy` if `pip3` was used to install it).
+Failing that, this command will search the OS for the file location: `find / -name sascfg.py`
     1. edit the file with the correct path the SAS executable and include any options you wish it include in the SAS invocation.
 See examples in the [file](https://github.com/sassoftware/saspy/blob/master/saspy/sascfg.py)